franciscozorrilla/EMBOMicroCom/exercises/exercise_2.md

 ## 🤔 Your turn

 Run each simulation on your own machine as shown in the following code chunks.
-Click on the arrows to see pre-computed results and check if they match your own output.

 ### 🐄 CDM35 with lactose as main carbon source